-It is not a good idea to detect alone.
-If you do, stay in sight of your car.
-It is much easier to find a car in the bush than a person who becomes lost or injured.
+It is not advisable to prospect alone.
+Team up with a mate.
+If you do tell detect alone, of someone vour intended destination, and stay in sight of your car.
+It is much easier to find a car in the bush than who a person becomes lost or injured.